garciart/Basics/MySourceControlPlan/README.md

 # The Basics - My Source Control Plan
+<h2>Introduction</h2>
-<p>While I do use Git and GitHub, I did not use them properly when I first started.
-In the beginning, instead of maintaining a code history, I would only upload to GitHub when I was done coding or create separate repositories for each phase, sprint, etc., of coding.</p>
+<p>When I first started using Git and GitHub, I did not use them properly.
+Instead of maintaining a code history, I would only upload to GitHub when I was done coding or create separate repositories for each phase, sprint, etc., of coding.
+Now, regardeless of how small the application is, I commit on a separate branch (as I would with a development team) and I use pull requests to update the master branch.</p>
-<pre>cd C:\Users\[USERNAME]\source\repos # Go to where your repositories are stored</pre>
+<h2>The Plan</h2>
 <p>If you are using GitHub, take the following steps:</p>
 <p>Open a browser and sign into GitHub:</p>
 <img src="image01.png" />